~Chapter Four~ Creatures after Dark

-Though that was a question that Enya would always ask herself when one person would easily hurt another for their own enjoyment, it was one of the reasons why she did didn’t like bullies but then she never knew anyone who did like bullies.
+Though that was a question that Enya would always ask herself when one person would easily hurt another for their own enjoyment.
+It was one of the reasons why she did didn’t like bullies but then she never knew anyone who did like bullies in the first place.

 Roux let out a whine as he propped his head on her legs and stared up at her almost worriedly as if he thought that she wouldn’t be okay.

-“I’m alright Roux…” she said with slight smile.
-But her smile soon turned to a look of dread, from all the running that Enya had done she failed to notice how much the sun had already begun to vanish as the darkness of the night slowly started to envelop everything as the sun vanished inch by inch.
-And they were still nowhere near the cabin yet.
+“I’m alright Roux…” she said with slight smile that soon turned into a look of dread, the sun had already slowly faded as the darkness of the night started to envelop everything.
+With the cabin was still nowhere in sight.
+Not good.

 Fear and worry began to slowly creep its way into her heart; she clutched the basket which now held the unconscious fairy inside.

-“We need to hurry,” Enya said as she pushed herself up off the ground and continued forwards up the hill.
-The temperature dropping as the cold snowy winds began to pick up, making it almost difficult for her to even see.
-She knew moving blindly was not a wise decision to do, but it wasn’t her choice to make.
-Enya couldn’t stop where she was or even go back not with how far she had come, what’s more with the small fairy she had hidden in her basket who knows what some of the villagers would say.
-And with her mother still gone, the last thing Enya wanted was more judging eyes.
+“We need to hurry.”
+Enya said to herself as she pushed herself up off the ground and continued forwards up the hill.
+The temperature dropping as the cold snowy winds began to pick up, making it almost impossible for her see what lay ahead.
+She knew moving blindly was not a wise decision to do.
+Enya couldn’t stop where she was, or even go back, not with how far she had come.
+What’s more, with the small fairy she had hidden in her basket who knows what some of the villagers would say.

-Even with the cold winds and darkening skies Enya couldn’t help but feel extremely grateful to have such a wonderful friend, so he wasn’t human, it did not meant that creatures could not care for those who they had made bonds with.
+Enya couldn’t help but feel extremely grateful to have such a wonderful friend, he wasn’t human, but it didn’t mean that creatures could not care for those who they had made bonds with.

-That was until Roux began to growl lowly in his throat, fur spiked and ears lay back as he slowly moved in front of Enya with bared fangs.
-As the wind slowly began to subside she saw something, a dark thin creature with burning red eyes and red glowing markings all throughout its thin boney shaped body as if it was burning internally.
+Until Roux began to growl lowly in his throat, fur spiked and ears lay back as he slowly moved in front of Enya with bared fangs.
+As the wind slowly began to subside she saw something in the distance, a dark thin creature with burning red sunken eyes and red glowing markings all throughout its thin boney shaped body as if it was burning internally from a fire.
 It looked like a shadow, but with its long gnarled clawed fingers and the way it swayed showed nothing but horrible intentions.
 Though it had eyes it had no mouth from what she could see, and thin almost non-existent wisps of hair.
 Seeing those dark red markings and the black mist that seemed to come off of its body Enya knew exactly what she was looking at.

 It was one of the creatures, the Grau-Böse.

 Quickly Enya moved towards the treeline, the creature hadn’t seen her yet thankfully.
 Its sight must have also been hindered by the snow storm giving her what she thought as a chance to get by without being noticed.
-But it didn’t last long, for as she was just about to pass by the beast let out a low groan, sounding like an elderly injured man, the sound alone sent a chill down Enya’s spine ad against her better judgment she looked back to see the thin creature had changed, sharp thin quills protruded from it’s spine, it’s gnarled nails growing long and sharp as it’s jaw unhinged showing a mouth full of razor sharp teeth, while the inside of it’s throat looked like a burning fire that now matched its eyes as it let out an ear-splitting screech before leaping at the girl and fox.
+But it didn’t last long, for as she was just about to pass by the beast let out a low groan, sounding like an elderly injured man, the sound alone sent a chill down Enya’s spine freezing in place.
+Against her better judgment she looked back to see the thin creature had changed, sharp thin quills protruded from it’s spine, it’s gnarled nails growing long and sharp as it’s jaw unhinged showing a mouth full of razor sharp teeth, while the inside of it’s throat looked like a burning fire that now matched its eyes as it let out an ear-splitting screech before leaping towards the girl and snarling fox.

-Enya turned and shielded the fairy in her basket as she closed her eyes waiting for the end only to hear the sound of something being cut with the creature letting out one more roar before all Enya could hear then was the wind.
+Enya turned to shield the fairy in her basket as she closed her eyes waiting for the end only to hear the sound of something being cut with the creature letting out one more roar before all Enya could hear then was the wind.
 Slowly she opened her eyes and found that nothing had happened to her or to Roux.

-The man once again spoke in that strange language, a golden light came from his fingers as he wrote in the air before slashing through the words with his sword, the light scattered hitting the black creatures all of which howled in pain before falling and turning to dust in the wind as the snow storm itself slowly ceased to be.
+The man then spoke in a strange language, a golden light came from his fingers as he wrote in the air before slashing through the words with his sword, the light scattered hitting the black creatures many of which howled in pain before falling and turning to dust in the wind as the snow storm itself slowly ceased to be.
 But those who that remained rushed forwards, as did the man.
 Reacting with such swift reflexes, avoiding their claws but dealing heavy blows with his sword that seemed to cause a great deal of pain for the Grau as with one strike they faded away into black dust taken up by the winter howling winds.

-Now as close as they were to one another Enya finally could have a proper look at the one who saved her only to swiftly realize that he was one of the Elven folk, with pointed ears and a striking beauty for a man.
-It was not the first time she had come across those who were Elves, many she had seen were merely passersby or were half human, the few that she did see reminded her more of a human but this man that knelt before her now gave her the strong impression that he was a fully blooded Elven man.
+Now as close as they were to one another Enya finally could have a proper look at the one who saved her only to swiftly realize that he was one of the Elven folk.
+With pointed ears and a striking beauty for a man.
+It was not the first time she had come across those of the Elves, many she had seen were merely passersby or were half human, the few that she did see reminded her more of a human but this man that knelt before her now gave her the strong impression that he was anything but that.

-But what held her attention the most was not his beauty but his eyes, his eyes were a deep rich orange golden colour, Enya had never seen such a colour before for someone eyes.
+What held her attention the most was not how he looked but his eyes, his eyes were a deep rich golden orange colour, Enya had never seen such a colour before for someone eyes.

-The man then frowned and used his hand to tilt her head slightly to the bruise that was slowly forming on her cheek.
-His frown deepening he removed the glove from his left hand and placed it on her bare cheek, to her surprise his touch was warm and it became even warmer as a slight glow started to appear from his hand but soon vanished as it showed.
-When he moved his hand away Enya touched her cheek to realize that it no longer hurt, this man had healed her.
+The man frowned faintly when looking upon her then spoke softly as he removed the glove from his left hand and placed it on her bare cheek, to her surprise his touch was warm and it became even warmer as a slight glow started to appear from his hand but soon vanished as it showed.
+When he moved his hand away Enya touched her cheek to realize that it no longer hurt, had he healed her with magic?

 Unsure she began to walk past the man, still reeling over what had just happened only to stop and look back at the Elven man.
 Did he intend to fight more?
 Were there more?
 Why would he risk to do such a thing that could have easily gotten him killed?
 Yet with just how skilled he seemed to be in the snow she had a feeling that this was not on a simple whim.

-“Be safe,” she called out to him and the man faintly smiled before Enya ran off back towards her home as quick as she could, refusing to look back.
+“Be careful!” she called out to him and the man faintly smiled before Enya ran off back towards her home as quick as she could, refusing to look back.

 The wind had picked up once again, the snow now pelted her skin like bits of ice nearly stinging her eyes, thankfully thought she did not have to put up with it for long, when she saw the outline of her home Enya internally felt relief and rushed to the door.